CharleySchaefer/ZiltoidLIB/ReadMe.md

 ## Installation

-The main programs only require a **gcc compiler** without external dependencies.
+The main programs only require a **gcc compiler** without external dependences.
 Modules may be build separately using a simple script, see e.g. *Mathematics/makeZiltoidMathLib.sh*, to create a library, e.g., *Mathematics/build/libZiltoidMath.a*.
-To install all modules (except for *Structure Factor*, *Kinetic Monte Carlo*, and functions with external dependencies), run the script *makeZiltoidMathLib.sh* which builds a single library in *build/libZiltoidLIB.a*.
+To install all modules (except for *Structure Factor*, *Kinetic Monte Carlo*, and functions with external dependences), run the script *makeZiltoidMathLib.sh* which builds a single library in *build/libZiltoidLIB.a*.